SidneyNemzer/codereview/mvp.md

 The concept is simple, but the implementation may not be; we must create code that: reads code, points out common mistakes, and can verify that the goal was acheived.

 Furthermore, the 'goal' cannot be hard-coded; it will be different for each exercise.
-So this system should also allow the goal to be specified, and allow helpful feedback to be provided which guides the student twoard the goal.
+So this system should also allow the goal to be specified, and allow helpful feedback to be provided which guides the student toward the goal.

-**TLDR** This API assists in creating code exercises

 Version 1.0 is targeted at HTML and CSS.
 It is written in JavaScript.

+**TLDR** This API assists in creating code exercises

 ## The CES API